|Bethania Garage Inc. & Hard Dog Fabrication|

 There is a small plastic clip at the rear of the trim panel just behind the hole the shoulder harness guide bolt goes through.
 Remove the clip by pulling it toward the rear of the car.

-3) PUT THE TOP UP - Remove the carpet from the fuel tank cover
+3) PUT THE TOP UP - Loosen the carpet from the front of

-and fold it back.
+the package shelf behind the seats and fold it back..
 A claw hammer is a good tool for removing the plastic

 carpet fasteners.
 Lower the top.
 (Pre '99 leave the window zipped in,